cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 This concludes your first use of CosmJs.

-Note that you connected to a running test net.
+Note that you connected to a running testnet.
 Therefore, you depended on someone else to have a blockchain running, and to open a publicly available RPC port and faucet.
 What if you wanted to try with your own blockchain?

 ## With a locally started chain